miao-2011/bgp-hijack-evidence-AS202734/README.md

 - **NANOG discussion**: [https://seclists.org/nanog/2026/May/132](https://seclists.org/nanog/2026/May/132)
 - **RIPE NCC tickets**: #1042641, #1043090

+---

-## License
+## License & Usage

 © 2026 Zhong Miao.
 All rights reserved.

-This is an **evidence archive**, not an open-source project.
+This repository constitutes an **evidence archive**, not an open-source software project.

+**Permitted:**
-- You may **view, link to, and cite** this repository for legitimate purposes (research, journalism, legal proceedings).
+Viewing, citation, and linking for legitimate purposes (security research, journalism, regulatory proceedings)

+**Not permitted:**
-- You may **NOT copy, modify, redistribute, or commercially exploit** any part of this evidence without permission.
+Copying, modifying, redistributing, or commercial exploitation of any part of this archive without explicit permission.

-For inquiries: `postmaster@haoziwan.xyz`
+For inquiries or verification requests:
+**postmaster@haoziwan.xyz**